tetris245/ULTRAbc/README.md

 Changes for future version

-* Added the /uset doubletalk command to enable/disable the double talk (and whisper) mode, displaying babytalk or gagtalk as an action with both versions of message (the garbling level needs to be set with the /talk command)
+* Added the /uset doubletalk command to enable/disable the double talk (and whisper) mode, displaying babytalk or gagtalk as an action with both versions of message (the garbling level needs to be set with the talk command)
 * Extended usage of messages starting with * or ** to whispers
 * Updated the gtalk and talk commands